Live From EuropeSaturday, July 4

 Coals unexpected comeback on Middle East conflict energy security fears The disruption to global energy markets caused by the conflict in the Middle East has triggered an unexpected resurgence in coal demand, as energy security fears outweigh Climate Crisis commitments.

-intellinews · about 5 hours ago
+intellinews · 7 days ago

 Live From Europe